Office of Social Innovation and Civic Participation: Serve America Act

 In April 2009, President Barack Obama signed the Edward M. Kennedy Serve America Act reauthorizing and expanding national service programs.
 The law added the number of AmeriCorps positions from 75,000 to 250,000 and created four new service corps.
 It was the most significant piece of national service legislation since the 1993 The National and Community Service Trust Act signed into law by President Bill Clinton.

-After laying out a plan for expanding AmeriCorps, the Administration launched FEMA Corps, a new service corps that builds upon the long-standing partnership between NCCC and Federal Emergency Management Agency through the creation of 1600 new AmeriCorps positions focused on disaster preparedness and relief activities.
+After laying out a plan for expanding AmeriCorps, the administration launched FEMA Corps, a new service corps that builds upon the long-standing partnership between NCCC and Federal Emergency Management Agency through the creation of 1600 new AmeriCorps positions focused on disaster preparedness and relief activities.
 Enabled by new federal funding, these incremental corps members will gain hands-on experience and new skills that will improve their own professional prospects for the rest of their lives while they are increasing national resilience.
 Since the announcement, FEMA Corps members have been on the ground, helping with the coordinated response to disasters such as Superstorm Sandy in New York and New Jersey and the 2013 Moore and El Reno tornado outbreaks in Oklahoma.

 Presidential Memorandum on National Service

 In July 2013, President Obama announced a Presidential Memorandum on expanding national service.
 The memorandum supports new partnerships between federal agencies and Corporation for National and Community Service (CNCS) to expand national service opportunities for Americans.
-The memorandum, which created a Task Force consisting of members of Cabinet, focused on expanding national service.
+The memorandum, which created a task force consisting of members of the cabinet, focused on expanding national service.
 Agencies are required to create a plan to utilize national service and volunteering.
-The Task Force is chaired by the CEO of CNCS and the Director of the Domestic Policy Council.
+The task force is chaired by the CEO of CNCS and the director of the Domestic Policy Council.

 Volunteering

 Day of Service

-In 1994, Congress designated Martin Luther King Jr. Day as a federal holiday as a national day of service ] and in 2009 designated September 11 as a national day of service.
+In 1994, Congress designated Martin Luther King Jr. Day as a federal holiday as a national day of service, and in 2009 designated September 11 as a national day of service.
 Both designations are affiliated with President Obama's United We Serve campaign, a nationwide service call.